Fabric Initialization and Switch Discovery

 • While the switch is in maintenance mode, the Ethernet port module stops propagating the interface related notifications.
 As a result, if the remote switch is rebooted or the fabric link is flapped during this time, the fabric link will not come up afterward unless the switch is manually rebooted (using the acidiag touch clean command), decommissioned, and recommissioned.

-• Upgrade: Upgrading the network to a newer version
+• Upgrade: Upgrading the network to a newer version to isolate a switch from user traffic

 • Stateful Reload: Restarting the GIR node or its connected peers

-• Stateless Reload: Restarting with a clean configuration or power-cycle of the GIR node or its connected peers
+• Stateless Reload: Restarting with a clean configuration or power cycle of the GIR node or its connected peers

 • Link Operations: Shut / no-shut or optics OIR on the GIR node or its peer node